Collective heating: 6 tips to apply urgently to reduce the bill

 It is the most accessible investment to optimize your heating.
 Count around 75 euros for a simple thermostatic faucet allowing you to precisely set your temperature.
 For a faucet connected locally via Bluetooth and controllable when you are next to the installation, it costs around a hundred euros.
 And finally, the fully connected version with a central unit coordinating everything and a system that can be controlled remotely from anywhere with your smartphone, will cost you around 140 euros per radiator.
 The opportunity to deal with all the unexpected: sudden change in temperature, professional schedule that changes at the last minute… “And to optimize all of this, I remind you that as a common sense measure, we must avoid the presence of objects, furniture or sofas near the radiators to optimize their radiation, underlines Emmanuel Croc.
 And having a small probe, even a very simple thermometer, to measure room temperatures is always very useful.”
 To motivate the most hesitant, this boss specifies that one degree less means 7% of the bill amount disappears… Enough to push the most hesitant to action.

-4 Do you know about mud removal?
+4 Do you know regarding mud removal?

-Here again, the investment is not ruinous.
+Here once more, the investment is not ruinous.
 Allow between half a day and a day of work for a heating engineer to carry out this famous sludge removal.
 Concretely, this involves passing water under high pressure through the circuit to eliminate the sludge and impurities which clog the heaters, significantly reducing their efficiency.
 “In an average co-ownership of around thirty lots, the bill should not exceed around thirty euros per co-owner,” estimates Emmanuel Croc.
 We recommend carrying out this operation at least every two years.”

 5 Consider individualizing heating costs